adhamghazali/Imageclassifier-/README.md

 3-PIL

 This program trains a logisitic regression classifer to differentiate between images.
-Simply put your data in the data/train direrector as specified and run
+Simply put your data in the data/train dir as specified and run

 python training:.py